Five under-the-radar Democrats who could run for president in 2024 - NewsBreak

 Stacey Abrams

-Democrats across the ideological spectrum have long wanted Abrams, Georgia’s former state House minority leader and current Democratic gubernatorial nominee, to run for higher office, particularly after her meteoric rise in the party.
+Democrats across the ideological spectrum have long wanted Abrams, Georgia’s former minority leader and current Democratic gubernatorial nominee, to run for higher office, particularly after her meteoric rise in the party.

-Best known for her prolific work on democracy reform after narrowly losing to current GOP Gov. Brian Kemp, Abrams was high on Biden’s vice presidential shortlist before she announced a second gubernatorial run.
-That rematch against Kemp is one of the most anticipated of the cycle.
+Best known for her prolific work on democracy reform after narrowly losing to current GOP Gov. Brian Kemp, Abrams was high on Biden’s vice presidential shortlist before she announced a second governor run.
+That re-match against Kemp is one of the most anticipated of the cycle.

 Absent a voting rights bill that many Democrats wanted passed during Biden’s first term, the 48-year-old Yale Law School graduate has openly pushed for similar reforms across her state, hoping to set an example of what can be possible at the national level.
 That work was praised by everyone from Biden to prominent celebrities and even Trump’s own niece, Mary Trump, as well as activists who consider Abrams an ally in their push for equitable access to the ballot box.